ircdocs/modern-irc/index.md

 Most IRC servers limit lines to 512 bytes in length, including the trailing `CR-LF` characters.
 Implementations which include message tags allow an additional 512 bytes for the tags section of a message, including the leading `'@'` and trailing space character.
 There is no provision for continuation message lines.

-The proposed [`LINELEN`](#linelen-token) `RPL_ISUPPORT` token lets a server specify the maximum allowed length of IRC lines, comprising of both the tags section and the rest of the message.
+The proposed [`LINELEN`](#linelen-parameter) `RPL_ISUPPORT` parameter lets a server specify the maximum allowed length of IRC lines, comprising of both the tags section and the rest of the message.
 However, use of this token is not widespread and is only used in an experimental server right now.

 ### Wire format in ABNF